Gerb-Voogt/simple-pendulum-cpp/README.md

 Which is the forward Euler finite difference scheme.

 ### Modified Euler
 A natural extension of the basics of Euler's method is the modified Euler method.
 This numerical method consists of a 2 step process: prediction and correction.
 We first start with a forward Euler step, generating a predictor for the next time step.
 This is then applied to the another forward Euler step which uses the predictor as input to generate the output.
-The idea here is that we first _underestimate_ the slope using
+The idea is the use of both an overestimate and underestimate of the real solution and then taking the average of those 2.
+This naturally produces a result which is close to the exact solution then either of our bad approximations individually.

 $\alpha_{low} = f(t, x(t))$